 Bangkok’s Chinatown is a fascinating, contradictory and endlessly fun part of this teeming megalopolis, and one that many travellers tend to overlook.
 Get all the information you need about exploring this part of Thailand’s capital city here.

-Chinatown – known locally as Yaowarat – is a truly unique and distinctive part of Bangkok, and is definitely one of those hidden parts of the city where you can still go to escape large parts of the tourist hordes, not entirely, but still.
+Chinatown – known locally as Yaowarat – is a truly unique and distinctive part of Bangkok, and is definitely one of those rare and hidden parts of the city where you can still go to escape large parts of the tourist hordes, not entirely, but still.

 Bangkok’s Chinatown is very much a working one, with every bit of space not taken up by shopfronts, cars and vendors filled with flashing neon Chinese characters, flamboyantly garish gold shops and crowds of locals that is enough to give anyone a touch of claustrophobia, and even by Bangkok’s standards, Chinatown is a huge assault on the senses, but everything you could want or need as a traveller you will generally find here.

 One exception to that rule is tourists.
 One thing you won’t find here is an absolute abundance of travellers.
 Don’t get me wrong they are there, but just not at the same level as they are in other areas of Bangkok, and believe me that is very much a good thing.

-Perhaps helped by the ring of permanently gridlocked traffic that surrounds the area and semingly acts like some sort of defensive wall preventing anyone from getting in, Chinatown does not feel as overrun with tourism as many other areas, and as a result has a much more local, and as a result, natural feel.
+Perhaps helped by the ring of permanently gridlocked traffic that often completely surrounds the area and seemingly acts like some sort of defensive wall preventing anyone from getting in, Chinatown does not feel as overrun with tourism as many other areas, and as a result has a much more local, and as a result, natural feel.

 You can wander down entire streets where shops and vendors are there to service locals, not tourists, which in Bangkok has become a rarity in and of itself.
 You can explore at your leisure without being constantly bombarded with touts, and get yourself completely lost in the labyrinthine sois and and side streets, safe in the knowledge that it really isn’t difficult to get your bearings.